Kylar101/Recorder.js/README.md

 var rec = new Recorder({ containerID: 'recorderContainer' })
 ```

-The recorderjs constructor takes one arguments, the id for the HTML container.
+The recorder constructor takes one arguments, the id for the HTML container.

 The constructor will add a start and stop button into the container that is specified.